Jimi Hendrix: First instruments

 At Horace Mann Elementary School in Seattle during the mid-1950s, Hendrix's habit of carrying a broom with him to emulate a guitar gained the attention of the school's social worker.
 After more than a year of his clinging to a broom like a security blanket, she wrote a letter requesting school funding intended for underprivileged children, insisting that leaving him without a guitar might result in psychological damage.
-Her efforts failed, and Al refused to buy him a guitar.
+Her efforts failed, and his father, Al, refused to buy him a guitar.
 (Note: According to Hendrix's cousin, Diane Hendrix, in August 1956, when Jimi stayed with her family, he put on shows for her, using a broom to mimic a guitar while listening to Elvis Presley records.)

 In 1957, while helping his father with a side-job, Hendrix found a ukulele among the garbage they were removing from an older woman's home.
 She told him that he could keep the instrument, which had only one string.
 Learning by ear, he played single notes, following along to Elvis Presley songs, particularly "Hound Dog".
 (Note: Hendrix saw Presley perform in Seattle on September 1, 1957.)
 By the age of 33, Hendrix's mother Lucille had developed cirrhosis of the liver, and on February 2, 1958, she died when her spleen ruptured.
 Al refused to take James and Leon to attend their mother's funeral; he instead gave them shots of whiskey and told them that was how men should deal with loss.
 (Note: In 1967, Hendrix revealed his feelings in regard to his mother's death during a survey he took for the UK publication, New Musical Express.
 Hendrix stated: "Personal ambition: Have my own style of music.
 See my mother again.")
 In 1958, Hendrix completed his studies at Washington Junior High School and began attending, but did not graduate from, Garfield High School.
 (Note: In the late 1960s, after he had become famous, Hendrix told reporters that racist faculty expelled him from Garfield for holding hands with a white girlfriend during study hall.
 Principal Frank Hanawalt says that it was due to poor grades and attendance problems.
 The school had a relatively even ethnic mix of African, European, and Asian-Americans.)